![]() |

 Cloughs Cleft E25b |

 I always thought that was ok as it never stopped me exploring and climbing some of the hardest routes of that time.
-Over that forty five or so years, forest work, falls and accidents took its toll a bit.
+Over that forty five or so years, forest work, falls and accidents took its toll.
 Crippling back injuries, chainsaw cuts and broken bones, a debilitating chronic illness and also some mental health issues from trauma and tragedy, not all MR related all at one point came to a head and I turned my back to the mountains and hated them.
 When an old back injury came back to haunt me and I couldn't walk I sold all my climbing gear.
 That was it over with the mountains as places that take too much - or that was how it seemed.
+I was on my first rescue at 15 years old and on reflection the early years were a golden period where tragedy was never allowed to interfere with the climbing by my mentors as they were climbers and mountaineers above all else, and that was just the price for fucking up or bad luck.

 Currently I do some core work, yoga stretches and conditioning and follow a basic "climbstrong" plan, and despite the years I see progress.
 There is lot I can't do from old broken bones.
 I have broken lots of bits and in particular had a head injury and spinal trauma, but I am blessed with strong fingers and arms and I am maintaining and even seeing progress despite the years.
 Self improvement doesn't stop when you get a free bus pass.
 Climbing and the mountains re discovered give back that feeling of being part of a unique tribe of wanderers and seekers among or over the high tops, and meeting like minded folk.
 But also, since Fiona's passing a new perspective and a grace allowing the mountain obsession to not rule as other good people come into your life and share gentler pastimes.